-Alton Animal Regulation Reminders
+ALTON ANIMAL REGULATION REMINDERS

-Owners of dogs and cats are required to register their pets by June 1st every year.
-The fees can be purchased at the Alton Treasurer’s Office or online at http://www.alton-il.com by clicking the “Pay Pet Permits” icon.
-Registration fees are $5.00 if the animal is spayed or neutered or $10.00 if the animal is not spayed or neutered.
+Owners of dogs and cats are required to get pet licenses annually for each animal by June 1st.
+The licenses can be purchased at the Alton Treasurer’s Office for $5.00 if the animal is spayed or neutered or for $10.00 if the animal is not spayed or neutered.

 Get The Latest News!